Christmas – A Winter Solstice History

 During the first century C.E. a small set of Jews started working on a document that would become the New Testament.
 Modern day Christians have a tendency to forget that the first Christians were Jews as was Christ himself.
 The earliest writings, written by the apostle Paul, consisted of a series of letters addressed to various entities like Galatians, Thessalonians, etc. Writings considered to be written by James (brother of Christ) also occurred this early.
 Different groups maintained their own oral traditions.
 Mark came later, and then Matthew, Luke, and John later still (as well as many that were not included).
 Christians aligned behind the four gospel version with the pronouncement of Bishop Irenæus (185 C.E.)

-Everything we have consists of later Greek translations.
-The oldest complete text, Codex Sinaiticus, (4th century), and the oldest fragments found (2nd century) are Greek translations.
+We do not have ANY of these documents.
+We've got nothing in Aramaic, the language spoken by Christ and the disciples, and we don't have Paul's writings in the Hellenistic Greek that he used.
+The oldest fragments found (2nd century) and the oldest complete text, Codex Sinaiticus, (4th century), are Greek translations.
 We don't have what they wrote.
-We have what others wrote while translating and interpreting what they wrote with an intent that may have been scholastically and linguistically rigorous - or not.
+We have what others wrote while translating and interpreting with an intent that may have been scholastically and linguistically rigorous - or not.

 But he was wounded because of our crimes, Crushed because of our sins; the disciplining that makes us whole fell on him, and by his bruises we are healed.